maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

    + Saved.
    !
 Not saved.

-   # Enter the private key of your account if you want to change your account on your wallet.
+   # Enter the name of your account if you want to change your account on your wallet.
-   What is your account private key?
+   What is your account number?
 (Press [ENTER] to ignore this step)
    # Enter "y" or "n" depending on whether you want to save this detail or not.
    Do you want to save your private key in a text file? (y/n)
    + Saved.